Home » Posts » The Best Venison Tenderloin Recipe

 • Combine dried seasonings and thoroughly coat the sides and ends of the tenderloin.

-• Heat a 10" cast iron skillet over medium-high heat.
+• Heat cast iron skillet over medium-high heat.

 • Once hot, melt a tablespoon of butter and sear the meat on all sides, including the ends.
 About 1 minute for each side.
 The meat should easily pull away from the skillet; if you feel some resistance, allow it to sear for a short while longer.